New York Probate Attorney

 Call (718) 333-2394 to set up a consultation or contact us online.

-Any Will can be contested by a potential heir or an alleged debtor of the estate.
-These are the most common reasons for a Will contest:
+A will contest occurs when a potential heir or an alleged debtor of the estate challenges the validity of a will.
+Here are the most common reasons for contesting a will:

-4. Incapacity – The law requires that the decedent was of “sound mind” at the time the Will was made.
-The “sound mind” requirement typically requires that the person understands in a general way (1) what he or she owns, (2) who his or her family is and (3) what his or her Will provides.
-The state of mind at the time of making and signing of the Will is the mental state considered.
-If the testator (the one making the Will) is usually of unsound mind, but has occasional moments of clarity, and the Will was executed during one of those moments of clarity, then it would be valid.
-Proving that the decedent was mentally ill or under the influence of alcohol or drugs at the time the Will was made are also ways to establish incapacity.
+The law requires the decedent to have been of "sound mind" at the time the will was made.
+This typically means the person understands in a general way (1) what they own, (2) who their family is, and (3) what their will provides.
+The state of mind at the time of making and signing the will is the mental state considered.
+If the testator (the person making the will) generally suffers from an unsound mind but has occasional moments of clarity, and the will was executed during one of those moments, then it would be valid.
+Proving that the decedent was mentally ill or under the influence of alcohol or drugs at the time the will was made can also establish incapacity.

-5. Improper Execution – A Will must be properly executed in order to be valid.
-This requires that the making and the execution of the Will conform to the state’s requirements.
-In New York, a testator must be 18 years of age or over, and of sound mind and memory.
-The Will must be witnessed by at least two persons who will not benefit under the Will.
-A Will must be executed in strict compliance with the law or it will not be valid.
-Homemade Wills are extremely dangerous and are frequently the subject of lawsuits.
+A will must be properly executed to be valid, meaning it must conform to the state’s requirements.
+In New York, the testator must be 18 years of age or older and of sound mind and memory.
+The will must be witnessed by at least two persons who will not benefit under the will.
+A will must be executed in strict compliance with the law, or it will not be valid.
+Homemade wills are particularly risky and often lead to legal disputes.

-6. Forgery – A Will can be found invalid if any portion of the Will, including any terms of the Will or the signature of the testator or the witnesses, is determined to be forged.
+A will can be declared invalid if any portion of it, including any terms or the signatures of the testator or witnesses, is determined to be forged.

-If a Will contest occurs, a trial of the Will contest must be held before the Will can be probated.
+If a will contest occurs, a trial must be held to resolve the contest before the will can be probated.

 Brooklyn Probate Lawyer